fieldrndservices/labssh2-superbuild/README.md

 ## Build

 Building the LabSSH2 shared library (labssh2) will automatically download, configure, and build the correct version of the [OpenSSL](https://www.openssl.org/) project and [LabSSH2-C](https://github.com/fieldrndservices/labssh2-c).
 It will take some time to complete as the OpenSSL project is fairly large.
+When the entire build is completed, the `labssh2` shared library, either `labssh2.dll`, `labssh2.dylib`, or `labssh2.so`, will be available in the `bin` folder of the root build folder.

 Ensure all of the following dependencies are installed before proceeding:

 - [CMake 3.10.x](https://cmake.org/), or newer
 - [Microsoft Visual C++ Build Tools 2017](https://www.visualstudio.com/downloads/#build-tools-for-visual-studio-2017), Windows Only